LivTel/phase2ui/README.md

 Window->Output to see compilation output.

 You also have to 'Enable Web Start' on the Phase2UI Project preferences, and set the code signing keystore password and key password.
+Note the code signing configuration in netbeans is using the old expired certificates, we can't use the new certificate signing method here as it requires the hardware token.
+See the next section for how to manually sign the jars.

 After building the project with the 'Web Start' setting enabled, the dist directory should then contain a distribution for deployment.